collective/collective.siteimprove/README.rst

 --------

 - Control panel for requesting and saving siteimprove.com token
-- Register domain with siteimprove.com and show siteimprove overlay button
+- Register domain with siteimprove.com and show siteimprove overlay button for authorized users on all default views.
-- Siteimprove recheck action in plone toolbar for authorized users
+- Siteimprove recheck action in plone toolbar for authorized users on publicly visible content.

 This is a work in progress.